mkm29/uds-tooling/README.md

 ### ORAS Artifact (`build.sh`)

 - Creates OCI artifacts with proper file annotations
-- Linux-only (linux/amd64, linux/arm64) - follows OCI container conventions
+- Multi-platform support (default: linux/amd64, darwin/arm64; configurable for other platforms)
 - Each binary is a separate layer with metadata
-- ORAS can pull and extract files directly
+- Uses OCI manifest indexes for multi-platform support
-- Best for direct file distribution in Linux environments
+- Best for direct file distribution across all platforms
-- Each platform is pushed as a separate tagged artifact (e.g., `v1.0.1-linux-amd64`, `v1.0.1-linux-arm64`)
+- All platforms are combined into a single multi-platform manifest index
+- Only one tag is used (e.g., `v1.0.1`) with explicit platform selection via `--platform` flag
+- Requires ORAS v1.3.0+ for manifest index creation

 ## Contributing